 This can make the code more readable and allows one to skip parameters.
 It can also reduce errors caused by confusing the order of parameters.

 See also 6.59 Concurrency – activation.

+Python has functions as first class objects that can be passed as arguments.
+Therefore myFunc(target=doIt) and myFunc(target=doIt()) have very different semantics.
+In the first case, the function doIt is passed as an argument; in the second case, the result of calling doIt() is passed as the argument.

 6.54.2 Guidance to language users

 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.54.5.